Well-posedness and regularity for a generalized fractional Cahn-Hilliard system: Acknowledgments

 \section{Acknowledgments}

-PC and GG gratefully acknowledge some financial support \pier{from the MIUR-PRIN Grant 2015PA5MP7 ``Calculus of Variations'',} the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Isti\-tuto Nazionale di Alta Matematica) and the IMATI -- C.N.R.
-Pavia.
+The research of PC is supported by the Italian Ministry of Education, University and Research~(MIUR): Dipartimenti di Eccellenza Program (2018--2022) -- Dept.~of Mathematics ``F.~Casorati'', University of Pavia.
+In addition, PC and GG gratefully acknowledge some financial support \pier{from the MIUR-PRIN Grant 2015PA5MP7 ``Calculus of Variations'',} the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Isti\-tuto Nazionale di Alta Matematica) and the IMATI -- C.N.R.~Pavia.

 \Begin{thebibliography}{10}